-Calls for UK Government response to mass balance consultation for Plastic Packaging Tax
+Calls for UK Government response to consultation on Plastic Packaging Tax

-The British Plastics Federation (BPF) has co-ordinated a joint letter to the new UK Exchequer Secretary, James Murray MP, calling for an urgent response to the previous government’s mass balance consultation for the Plastic Packaging Tax (PPT).
+A joint letter to the new UK Exchequer Secretary calls for an urgent response to the mass balance consultation for the Plastic Packaging Tax.

 The consultation closed in October 2023 and there has been no response, nor any indication of whether the government is likely to accept mass balance as a method for calculating recycled content.

-IOM3 is one of the signatories on the letter, which argues that key investment decisions are happening now and companies are choosing to invest outside of the UK, as there is no certainty mass balance will be permitted within the scope of the PPT.
+IOM3 is one of the signatories on the letter co-ordinated by the British Plastics Federation, which argues that key investment decisions are happening now and companies are choosing to invest outside of the UK, as there is no certainty mass balance will be permitted within the scope of the PPT.

 This uncertainty inhibits green growth opportunities and prevents the innovations that have been developed within the UK from being commercialised here.